stonybrook-lin539/main/source/background/01_general/00_notation.md

 # How to read mathematics

-While this book is designed to be as approachable as possible, a certain mathematical style of writing will be indispensable.
+While this book is designed to be as approachable as possible, a certain mathematical style of writing is indispensable.
 This includes special notation, some math-specific jargon, and even a particular way of interpreting English sentences.
 Mathematicians do not do this to sound smarter than they are or to isolate themselves from the uninformed layman, but because it makes it easier for them to communicate their ideas.
 This is no different from any other field of research --- a specialized field of study requires a specialized means of communication.